markph1990/react-places-autocomplete/README.md

 Allows you to pick right color theme for "powered by Google" logo.
 Please see Google's API page for more information: [https://developers.google.com/places/web-service/policies](https://developers.google.com/places/web-service/policies)

+<a name="saveOriginalValue"></a>
+#### saveOriginalValue
+Type: `Boolean`
+Required: `false`
+Default: `false`

+Enables saving original input value, after you select some entry from autocomplete dropdown.
+When no entry from autocomplete is chosen and you move cursor / press arrow up/down to choose some, previous value is being saved.
+It's reused later when you're focused on last/first entry and you press down/up arrow.
+Instead of wrapping around and focusing on the next entry, none of them are being selected and old value for the input (which was saved earlier) is restored.

+<a name="restoreOriginalValueOnClear"></a>
+#### restoreOriginalValueOnClear
+Type: `Boolean`
+Required: `false`
+Default: `false`

+Enables to restore input's value to one saved by `saveOriginalValue` prop when clearing autocomplete entries.
+It's triggered for example when you press escape key when one of the entries is selected.

 <a name="utility-functions"></a>
 ## Utility Functions